sritala/CyberSecurityBase-project/README.md

 ### Instructions:
 1. Open the pom.xml file.
-2. Notice that the program has outdated version of Spring Framework (1.4.2).
+2. Notice that the program has outdated version of Spring Framework (1.4.2) in <version>1.4.2.RELEASE</version>

-<version>1.4.2.RELEASE</version>

 ### How to avoid:
 You can fix the issue by modifying the 1.4.2 RELEASE to the newest update.